 Passports and Identification

+Passports and Identification is always a tricky question to answer.
 This will depend on which route you are taking.
-But as a general rule of thumb – yes, it’s a good idea to bring it.
+But as a general rule of thumb – yes, it’s a good idea to bring passports and identification.

 If you are a British / Irish citizen travelling across the Irish Sea you do not need a valid passport.
 However, you will need to bring a form of identification with you.
 This can one of the following items: